Curt Kosswig: Involvement in politics and Rassenkunde, 1933–36

-Dr. Kosswig preferred the academic world to the political, and had never registered with any political party in his 20s.
+Kosswig preferred the academic world to the political, and had never registered with any political party in his 20s.
 In November 1933, Kosswig joined the SS (see note for possible reasons), an elite branch of the NSDAP (Nazi Party).
 His relations with the Nazi Party were never warm, though, as demonstrated by the events of 1935 in Münster.

 The Munster Zoology Department chairmanship crisis, 1934–36

 From 1933, the new German government instituted a policy of encouraging Jewish professors to leave German universities, especially those seen to be in positions of political importance.
 The head of the Munster Zoology Department, Professor von Ubisch, was half-Jewish and seen as politically unreliable.
 After a long controversy, Ubisch was finally dismissed from his post as head of the Zoology Department at Munster University in 1935, after which he emigrated to Norway.
 Kosswig, who had worked with Ubisch for six years at Munster, maintained his support for Ubisch.

-Following the dismissal of his former superior, Dr. Kosswig was asked to take up the chair.
+Following the dismissal of his former superior, Kosswig was asked to take up the chair.
 He declined.
 As the authorities looked for possible candidates to replace Ubisch, the entire local academic community became involved, some supporting Ubisch and some opposing him.
 Ubisch's two assistants were fired.
 Kosswig (then an assistant professor at Braunschweig University) secured jobs for both of the dismissed assistants.
 This, on top of refusing to take the seat itself in protest, lost him favor in the eyes of the party.
 These are factors which may have contributed to his own decision to leave Germany in 1937.

 Emigration to Turkey, 1937

-Following the "Ubisch succession crisis" in Munster, Curt Kosswig left the SS (in 1936).
+Following the "Ubisch succession crisis" in Münster, Kosswig left the SS in 1936.

-He also started thinking about leaving Germany itself, which he did in autumn 1937 at the invitation of the University of Istanbul and some German professors who were already there.
-In doing so, he became one of the 190 total German academics who emigrated to Turkey during the 1930s in Germany.
+He also started thinking about leaving Germany itself, which he did in autumn 1937 at the invitation of the University of Istanbul and some German professors, who were already there.
+In doing so, he became one of the 190 total German academics, who emigrated to Turkey during the 1930s in Germany.

-Kosswig remained outside Germany during World War II (1939–1945) and the occupation and reconstruction (Wiederaufbau) periods, but retained active contact with his European colleagues, exchanging materials, information, and research.
+Kosswig remained outside Germany during World War II (1939–1945) and the occupation and reconstruction of Germany (Wiederaufbau) periods, but retained active contact with his European colleagues, exchanging materials, information, and research.

 Career in Turkey, 1937–55

-His output was prolific in his Turkish years, with hundreds of articles published, and en entire major university department being built around him at Istanbul.
+His output was prolific in his Turkish years, with hundreds of articles published, and an entire major university department being built around him at Istanbul.
 The Zoology Department at the University of Istanbul, which still exists today, is considered to have been entirely founded by Curt Kosswig.

-Already in 1937, Kosswig was given directorship of the Istanbul Zoology Museum.
+Already in 1937, Kosswig was appointed director of the Istanbul Zoology Museum.
 He oversaw its expansion and "collected examples of mammals, birds, reptiles, frogs, fish and various invertebrates, which he brought in the museum contributing to its enrichment."